CameraTrapDetectoR/.github/profile/README.md

 ### :star2: To download and use the model without any coding interface, access the [desktop app](https://github.com/CameraTrapDetectoR/Desktop_App)

-### :tada: We want your images!
-Contribute your images to our database so we can keep improving the model.
+### :tada: Contribute your images to our database so we can keep improving the model.
 Send us a [message](mailto:cameratrapdetector@gmail.com) for more details.